Ian Fuller: Coaching

 Beginning in 2010 Fuller also began working as assistant coach for the Charleston Battery of the USL Second Division (USL-2).
-He would continue his coaching career as a player-coach and assistant for Orlando City S.C. in 2011.
+He would continue his coaching career as a player-coach and assistant for Orlando City SC in 2011.
 In September 2013, Fuller retired as a player to become a full-time assistant for Orlando City.

+Fuller was named head coach for USL League One club One Knoxville in December 2024.